 Know your family: Unfortunately, because this can be so complicated, many patients simply select the most inclusive insurance options, which are also the most expensive.
 Sit down and review what medical services you and your family have used over the past few years.
 What medications do you require monthly, if any?
 Do you see specialists, and why?
 Do you know of any bigger health expenses that may come up next year (like planning for a child or an elective surgery)?
 Or do you just really need a good primary care physician who has time to address all of your medical needs?
 (Hint: the answer for almost everyone is yes!)

 Understand premiums and deductibles: Just to review, a premium is the amount that you (or a third party) pay monthly for the privilege of being insured.
 The deductible is the total amount of out of pocket costs you and your family can incur during the year on top of the monthly premium you already pay.
 The lower your monthly premiums, the higher your out of pocket costs may be… though you still might save money this way!
-For instance, for a young family of 4 buying insurance from BCBS, the monthly premium for a $2,800 deductible plan is about $500 more a month than the $12,000 deductible plan… that’s $6,000 extra in monthly premiums over the course of the year!!!
+For instance, for a young family of 4 buying insurance from BCBS, the monthly premium for a $1,500 deductible plan is about $975 more a month than the $12,000 deductible plan… that’s $11,700 extra in monthly premiums over the course of the year!!!
+So this family would essentially pay just as much as the highest deductible in premiums alone.
 Why would anyone pay that much extra when good primary care can cover 85-90% of issues that will ever come up?
-Even the $2,800 deductible plan listed above leaves a family paying out of pocket for much of their costs in a year.
+Even the $1,500 deductible plan listed above leaves a family paying out of pocket for much of their costs in a year.
 Those costs are often inflated because of insurance and the amount is completely unknown to the patient prior to utilizing the service (try to think of another purchase you make where you do not know the cost prior to buying?!?).

 So, if you have a relatively healthy family, ask yourself why you (or your employer) pay so much more in premiums for, what should be, cheap and comprehensive primary care services.
 And wouldn’t you want an affordable, budgetable, transparent monthly fee that will cover most everything that will come up during a given year including keeping you out of the urgent care and emergency room (both costly services)?
 See how a typical family (patients at Direct Doctors) have saved by comparing these options.